 What is also lacking in many cases is an initial vision of stewardship; including modelling early in the master planning stages for the ‘invisible infrastructure’ of governance and accompanying income streams to integrate and be viable.
 Examples of successful stewardship bodies exist, such as the Nene Parks Trust, mostly with multiple income streams and portfolio approaches (see our previous webinar on stewardship of green spaces).

-At Shared Assets we want to see and support a move from place making to place keeping.
+At Shared Assets we want to see and support a move from place making to place keeping, one current exploration is how local planning can better enable this.
 If this hasn’t been built in from the beginning then regeneration, asset mapping and partnership building offer a chance to do it.
 Let’s not miss it the second time round!